 Is this product available for purchase?

-The short answer is no. Play by Spark is a prototype ball that’s currently being trialled by families across New Zealand.
-If the trial is a success, and enough people register, then this first phase of development might turn into a second, and then everyone might eventually have access to Play by Spark.
+The short answer is no. Play by Spark is a prototype ball that was trialled by families across New Zealand.
+If enough people register, then this first phase of development might turn into a second, and then everyone might eventually have access to Play by Spark.